 The Series is produced by a team led by Karl P. Sauvant and Pedro Roffe.
-The principal officer responsible for its production is Anna Joubin-Bret, who oversees the development of the papers at various stages.
-The members of the team include Patricia Mira Pontón, Aimé Murigande and Jörg Weber.
-The series' principal advisers are Arghyrios A. Fatouros, Sanjaya Lall, Peter T. Muchlinski and Patrick Robinson.
-The present paper is based on a manuscript prepared by John Kline.
-Reprinted in the Appendix is the "Agreed Outcome" from an UNCTAD Expert Meeting on Home Country Measures held in Geneva from 8 to10 November 2000, as it is immediately relevant to the topic of this paper.
-The final version reflects comments received from Susan Borkowski, Werner Corrales, William Dymond, Corinne Dreyfus, Felipe Jaramillo, Joachim Karl, Mark Koulen, Mansur Raza, Homai Saha, Chak Mun See and Marinus Sikkel.
+The principal officer responsible for its production is Anna Joubin-Bret who oversees the development of the papers at various stages.
+The members of the team include S. M. Bushehri, Patricia Mira Pontón, Aimé Murigande and Jörg Weber.
+The series' principal advisors are Arghyrios A. Fatouros, Sanjaya Lall, Peter T. Muchlinski and Patrick Robinson.
+The present paper was prepared by John Gara.
+It benefitted from a background paper prepared by Elisabetta Righini.
+The final version reflects comments received from Bijit Bora, Michael Gestrin, Edward M. Graham, Joachim Karl, Mark Koulen, Mina Mashayeki, Theodore Moran, Antonio Parra, Mansur Raza and Marinus Sikkel.
 The paper was desktop-published by Teresita Sabico.